ThoughtsTank/base_platform/README.md

-# base_platform
+# Overview
-An easy and fast way to create n number of VMs provisioned by chef
+An easy and fast way to create N number of VMs provisioned by chef